 Background

-There have been relatively few published fraud cases.
-There has always been a stream of rumours and allegations, suggesting that there is a lot more.
-Concerns trade between MS and imports.
-Limited trust in present international certification, strong competition among certification bodies which makes it cheap but also little leeway to do a good job.
-Traders have their quality management system, detect and reject goods but these may then be sold to other traders in other countries in the EU.
-Exchange of information is very slow.
-Lack of communication, coordination and cooperation between the trade, certifiers and authorities, sometimes nationally but especially among MS, and beyond.
+There has always been a stream of rumours and allegations, suggesting that there might be relevant undetected fraud in the organic sector.
+This concerns in particular international trade.
+There is limited trust in international certification.
+Traders have their quality management system, detect and reject goods but these may then be sold to other traders in other countries.
+Exchange of information is slow.
+Lack of communication, coordination and cooperation between the trade, certifiers and authorities, sometimes nationally but especially internationally.

 Review